AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

    lists below.
 If a species symbol is listed in variables, but is not listed in either amounts or concentrations, then it defaults to an amount value.

-   The ordering of the symbols in variabls is what determines the output ordering.
-The order of symbols in either amounts or concetrations do not effect the output ordering.
+   The ordering of the symbols in variable is what determines the output ordering.
+The order of symbols in either amounts or concentrations do not effect the output ordering.

    NOTE:If a listed variable has two underscores in it ('__'), that variable